open-jumpco/kfsm/README.md

 * Should entry / exit actions receive state or event as arguments?
 * Should default actions receive state or event as arguments?
 * Is there a more elegant way to define States and Events using sealed classes?
+* Would support for multiple named state maps be useful?
+* Push / Pop into named map with pop providing optional new state?
 * Are any features missing from the implementation?